Discovering Symmetry Groups with Flow Matching: Analysis on Last-Minute Mode Convergence

-\Figref{fig:example_p_x1_given_xt} visualizes the posterior $p(x_1 \mid x_t)$, divided into 4 buckets depending on the initial position $x_0$.
+Figures~\ref{fig:example_p_x1_given_xt} visualizes the posterior $p(x_1 \mid x_t)$, divided into 4 buckets depending on the initial position $x_0$.
 We see that the posterior remains nearly uniform until $t=0.95$, and then $x_t$ converges to the mode that was the closest when $t=0$.

-\Figref{fig:example_velocity_phase} visualizes how the velocities change over time.
+Figures~\ref{fig:example_velocity_phase} visualizes how the velocities change over time.
 Until $t=0.6$, the velocities are close to $0$ but slightly push the $x_t$'s towards the midpoints between modes.
 From $t=0.8$ onwards, we see that points $x_t$ are pushed to the closest $x_1$ mode, with increasing velocities.